katiejduane/FrontEndProject_JimJasonKatie/readme.md

 * Authors

 # Description
 We wanted to create a space that would allow the user to experience an 'ordinary' thing in an unusual way.
-We were interested in ecosystems, and wanted to connect our ecosystem to the state of Georgia (home), and also the larger realms of history, and mythology; which are their own kind of ecosystems, or containers. <i>Pithos</i>.
+We were interested in ecosystems, and wanted to connect our ecosystem to the state of Georgia (home), and also the larger realms of history, mythology and health; which are their own kinds of ecosystems, or containers. <i>Pithos</i>.

 # Technologies
 - HTML